emp3ror/mjt-site/docs/theme.md

-Here’s a copy-paste **super-prompt** you can drop into VSCode ChatGPT (or similar) to scaffold a Next.js theme that matches the portfolio look you shared.

----

-### Prompt to generate the theme (paste everything below)

 **Role**: You are a senior Next.js/Tailwind engineer and brand designer.
 **Goal**: Build a playful, illustration-friendly **portfolio theme** matching this aesthetic: warm cream background, orange highlights, navy text, quirky headings, doodle dividers, mixed illustration + photography.